2025–26 Derby County F.C. season: Pre-season and friendlies

 On 16 May, Derby County announced a pre-season training camp in Tyrol, Austria between 14–19 July 2025, including a friendly against Red Bull Salzburg.
 Three days later, the club confirmed their pre-season preparations would begin with a trip to face Matlock Town.
 A second friendly was later confirmed, against Burton Albion for the Bass Charity Vase.
 A third was later added, against Walsall.
 On 30 June, a fifth pre-season friendly was announced against Solihull Moors.
-A home friendy fixture against Atromitos was also announced.
+A home friendly fixture against Atromitos was also announced.